Culture

-Ħal Millieri, White Tower, and Dwejra Tower, amongst others, will be open this Sunday 6th October.
+Ħal Millieri, Wignacourt Tower and the Red Tower, among others, will be open this Sunday 6th April.

-This Sunday marks the first Sunday of October which means that, if you do not have any weekend plans, Din l-Art Helwa have got you covered.
+This Sunday marks the first Sunday of April which means that, if you don't have any weekend plans, Din l-Art Helwa have got you covered!

-On Sunday the 6th of October, Din l-Art Ħelwa will open the doors to eight historical sites, offering a unique glimpse into Malta’s past.
+On Sunday the 6th of April, Din l-Art Helwa will open the doors to seven historical sites, offering a unique glimpse into Malta’s past.

 Formerly known as the Msida Bastion Cemetery, this site served as Malta’s primary Protestant cemetery from 1806 to 1856, accommodating around 528 burials before Ta’ Braxia Cemetery opened.
 The cemetery, located in the bastion formerly called St Philip’s Bastion, which was part of Grand Master Antoine de Paule’s outer defence works commissioned in 1635, includes notable burials such as Mikiel Anton Vassalli, the father of the Maltese language.